Edelark/SecurityTools/README.md

 # SecurityTools
-Collections of security tools made by @EnriqueMoran and by me as personal project
+Collections of security tools made by @EnriqueMoran and by @Edelark as open personal project